-Course Title: Macro Economics Course Code: BAT23 80
+Course Title: Macro Economics Course Code: BAT23 30

-Course Learning Outcomes: After completion of this course, the learner will be able to:
+Course Learning Outcomes: After completion of this course, the learner will

 - 1. Conceptualize the basic concepts of Macro Economics. - 2.
 Analyze the classical theory of employment and Keynes objection to the classical theory. - 3.
 Elaborate the role of fiscal policy and monetary policy in a Developing Economy. - 4.
 Evaluate the phases of the business cycle and the problems caused by cyclical fluctuations in the market economy.